When To Travel

 Metamo is fully committed to do everything in our power to help you realize your dream and your great story.
 That includes making sure you are aware how the time of year you choose affects your experience and, possibly, your chance of success.

-January-February: Starting around the middle of January through early March is the “Short Dry Season” and a great time to climb Kilimanjaro.
+January-February: Starting around the middle of January through early March is the “Short Dry Season” and an ideal time for the best Kilimanjaro safaris.
 The Short Dry Season is colder than the June-October “Long Dry Season” and you have a higher chance of experiencing snow conditions at the upper reaches of the mountain.
 February is a warmer month and another great month to consider climbing although you will need to be prepared for dust and high winds which can be an issue.

 March-May: March, April and May are the wettest months and not recommended for climbing Kilimanjaro.
 Besides being wet possibly the entire time due to the fact that it is nearly impossible to dry your clothes, the visibility is generally bad which greatly hampers the experience.